jorgecarleitao/django-sphinxql/docs/indexes.rst

         my_indexed_text = FieldType('text')  # Index.Meta.model contains `text =
         ...`

-    Currently it is not possible to use Django lookups on fields; we expect it to be possible in Django 1.8.
+    You can use both Django's F expressions or lookup expressions to index related fields or concatenate two fields.
+For instance, `TextField('article__text')`.

-    Django-SphinxQL maps a field to a `search field`_ or a `attribute`_ of Sphinx:
+    Fields are then mapped to a `search field`_ or a `attribute`_ of Sphinx:

     * attributes can be used to filter and order the results ( :meth:`~sphinxql.query.SearchQuerySet.search_filter` and